nadeemabdulhamid/csc404-repo-fall2025/projects/01/proposals/vos-extension-project.md

 ```

 ## Conclusion
-Adding arrays to Lox would not only be educational, but practical.
+Adding dynamic arrays to Lox would not only be educational, but practical.
 It would help to bridge the gap between Lox as a teaching language and Lox as a usable programming tool.
 By using syntax similar to other languages, arrays keep the language simple while significantly increasing its expressive power and make Lox more like a “real” language.